Last updated on February 10, 2026

 While these metrics are a solid foundation for in-print Standard-legal sets, what about if you move towards Pioneer, Modern, or Legacy?

 With few exceptions, booster boxes increase in price as they go out of print.
 Older sets that have expensive staples, were exceptional draft sets, or were smaller print runs tend to see an even higher spike in costs.
-Battle for Zendikar boosters are now worth well over $290.
-The original Innistrad boxes sell for around $900 by comparison, one of the most expensive non-Reserved List sets.
-Each block back tends to raise in price, with boxes of Ravnica: City of Guilds reaching over $1,400 market price on TCGPlayer.
+Throne of Eldraine booster boxes are worth about $200.
+The original Innistrad boxes sell for more than $800 by comparison, one of the most expensive non-Reserved List sets.
+Each block back tends to raise in price, with boxes of Rise of the Eldrazi reaching about $1,200 market price on TCGplayer.

 Some other elements that can heavily affect price are non-Standard bonus cards, foreign languages, and time before rotation.
-Sets like Kaladesh that have inventions see a faster rise in price since they have limited edition elements.
-This holds also true for expeditions and invocations.
+Sometimes price changes due to sheer popularity like the high price of The Lord of the Rings: Tales of Middle-earth set booster boxes, or like Kaladesh that have inventions see a faster rise in price since they have limited edition elements.
+This holds also true for Zendikar's expedition lands and Amonkhet‘s invocations.

 Some boxes are cheaper depending on the language while others are more expensive.
 Japanese boxes tend to run around $5 cheaper than their English counterparts thanks to the alternate art Japanese planeswalkers.

-As sets near Standard rotation, their prices drop before rebounding with the next set’s release.
-This happens every year as previous staples fail to find homes in Modern, Legacy, or Pioneer.
-This is an ideal time to grab a box or two to draft or speculate on.
+When a set nears Standard rotation, their prices drop before rebounding with the next set’s release.
+The time to grab a box or two to draft or speculate on happens every year in the late Summer as previous staples fail to find homes in Modern, Legacy, or Pioneer.
 The prices on newly rotated boxes follow the same trajectory as Standard staples, dipping before rebounding indefinitely.

 Which Booster Box Is the Best?